KadinFisher/GraphImplementation/README.md

 # GraphImplementation
 Basic adjacency list implementation of a directed weighted graph with operations.
-Additionally, implements Dijkstra's greedy and dynamic programming algorithm.
+Additionally, implements Dijkstra's greedy and dynamic programming algorithm and a Depth-First Search backtracking algorithm.